-We advise local and foreign inventors or owners of inventions, and draft, file and prosecute patent applications on their behalf.
-Our patent team of registered patent agents, technical experts and lawyers help to put our clients at ease by providing comprehensive advice on issues of patent infringement, patentability, prior art searches, and more, even as we regularly update clients on IP-related issues in South East Asia.
+At KASS, we advise local and foreign inventors or owners of inventions, and draft, file and prosecute patent applications on their behalf.
+Our team of registered patent agents, technical experts and lawyers help to put our clients at ease by providing comprehensive advice on issues of patent infringement, patentability, prior art searches, and more, even as we regularly update clients on IP-related issues in Southeast Asia.

 What are the things that cannot be patented?

 - Plant or animal varieties or essentially biological process for the production of plants or animals, other than man-made living micro-organisms, micro-biological processes and the products of such micro- organism processes.

 - Schemes, rules or methods for doing business, performing purely mental acts or playing games, and

 - Methods for the treatment of human or animal body by surgery or therapy and diagnostic methods practised on the human or animal body.
 Products used in any such methods are patentable.
 Claims on method of treatment of human or animal body by therapy are not patentable.
 However, claims drafted as use of compounds to treat a medical problem (Swiss type claims) are acceptable.

 Patent Searches are highly effective tools to obtain answers to specific technical questions.
 Patent Databases contain a huge volume of technology documents, in the form of patent descriptions and drawings.
 There are several categories of patent descriptions published namely

 - Granted patents which have expired or have been abandoned